DanielCantabella/K-way_GraphPartitioning/README.md

     |   2   |     765501      |       759        |           41160           |           31.70           |
     |   4   |     756612      |       510        |           42043           |          170.71           |

+  * Increasing alpha results in a higher minimum edge cut observed except in the case of Twitter
-  * if alpha is set too high, nodes might overestimate the value of a swap and end up in an inferior state.
+  * If alpha is set too high, nodes might overestimate the value of a swap and end up in an inferior state.

 3elt graphs:
 * Alpha 0.5: